mark-butler/wargame-demo/README.md

 Then calculates the hexagon grid coordinates.
 Then calcualtes the hexagon name.

-click on index.html to start program.
+After downlaoding the code, click on index.html to start program.

 This is a demo only.
 Not a repository for development.